 Did you know that you can create your own hair gel at home?
 I was surprised at how easy and cheap it is to make.
-I happened to be browsing through a magazine called The Herb Companion when I happened to come across this hair gel recipe.
+I was browsing through a magazine called The Herb Companion when I happened to come across this hair gel recipe.

-I know it's not good to put products with chemicals inside or outside of your body, so I try to buy as many all natural beauty products as I can.
+I know it's not good to put products with chemicals on or in your body, so I try to buy as many all-natural beauty products as I can.
 But have you read some of the ingredients in these so-called natural products?
-I live by the principle of if I can't pronounce it, it's more than likely not natural and I'm not using it.
-That's what's great about this recipe, it only contains four ingredients.
+I live by the principle of "if I can't pronounce it, it's more than likely not natural and I'm not using it."
+That's what's great about this recipe—it only contains four ingredients.
 And I can pronounce all of them!

 Hair Gel Ingredients List